We will reply to your message within an hour.

 Fold these step stools for easy transport and storage.
 They meet Fed.
 Std.
 Class 100 and ISO Class 5 clean room requirements.

-Flip these steps down when you need them and fold them up out of the way when you don't.
+Flip these steps down when you need them and fold them up when you don't.

 Good for use as ladder rungs, cut these steps to size with a metal-cutting saw and weld them in place.